wp-plugins/quick-featured-images/README.txt

 Fixed useless listing of custom post types which do not support thumbnails

 = 3.1 =
-* Many improvements of the user interface in style and labeling
-* Now you can select multiple images to be replaced instead of only a single one
-* Fixed some minor errors
+Many improvements of the user interface in style and labeling.
+Now you can select multiple images to be replaced instead of only a single one.
+Fixed some minor errors

 = 3.0.2 =
 Now the filter by search term works properly again.